-Walsh’s 51 undergraduate majors are provided by schools of liberal arts, education, and nursing.
+Walsh’s 64 undergraduate majors are provided by schools and academic divisions of liberal arts, business, education, nursing, and social behavioral sciences.
 Walsh is one of only three colleges in Ohio to offer a program in the genetics field of bioinformatics.
 It is also one of the top colleges in the state for nursing and physical therapy.
 The museum studies program is also unique; students are able to intern with local museums, such as the nearby Hoover Historical Center.

 “We won’t compromise our Catholicism, but a lot of it—like vespers or exposition of the Blessed Sacrament—has to be taught or explained,” Chavez said.
 “It’s easy to be Catholic where everyone is Catholic.
 This is mission territory.”

 Our Lady of Perpetual Help Chapel serves as the spiritual hub of the campus.
-Mass is offered twice a day except for Saturday; attendance at daily Mass is sparse.
-A Holy Hour and Vespers is held every Sunday evening, and Eucharistic Adoration is available 30 minutes prior to each Mass.
-The Sacrament of Reconciliation is scheduled seven times each week.
+Mass is offered twice a day except for Saturday; attendance at daily Mass averages 35-40 students and external community members.
+Eucharistic Adoration and confession is available 30 minutes prior to each Mass on campus (daily and Sunday).
+Confession can also scheduled any time by appointment.

-In addition, a mid-week praise and worship service, with Eucharistic Adoration, is held every Wednesday evening.
+In addition, a mid-week praise and worship service is held every other Tuesday evening.
 This event is popular with both Catholic and non-Catholic students.

-There are weekly Bible study, ancient Greek study, and prayer gatherings including a men’s group (League of Extraordinary Gentlemen) and a women’s group (Sisters in Christ).
-In the From Water into Wine group, juniors and seniors can work on discerning their future calling while making wine.
+There are weekly Bible studies, a book study for faculty and staff led by a priest in University Ministry, and prayer gatherings including a men’s group (The Brotherhood) and a women’s group (Sisters in Christ).
+In the From Water into Wine group, juniors and seniors can work on discerning their future calling.

-Students who do not live locally with their parents must reside on campus.
-There are nine residence halls, each with its own chapel and access to exercise facilities.
-Most also have computer labs and wireless Internet.
+Students under 21 who do not live locally with their parents must reside on campus.
+There are nine residence halls, each with its own computer lab, access to wireless internet, and exercise facilities.

 All first-year, traditional students reside in Alexis Hall, in which opposite-sex students are separated by wing or floor.
 Most of Walsh’s other residence halls are single-sex or apartment-style buildings.

-Privacy hours are between midnight and 8 a.m. during the week—starting at 2 a.m. on the weekends—and there can be no opposite-sex visitation in hallways or rooms during those hours.
+Privacy hours are between midnight and 8 a.m. during the week—starting at 2 a.m. to 9 a.m. on weekends—and there can be no opposite-sex visitation in hallways or rooms during those hours.
 Visits are always permitted in common areas.
 Walsh presents several discussions promoting chastity and women’s dignity.